 Framed by ironwood trees and set on the fringes of the wild northern tip of the island, DT Fleming feels like a throwback.
 There's even an old one-room schoolhouse beside the parking lot.
 But then you hear laughter from the Ritz-Carlton Burger Shack and realize that the comforts of modern life are just a short walk away.

 The Kapalua Coastal Trail connects DT Fleming with Kapalua Beach, about 1.5 miles west.
-Nearby, the trail passes two sites of cultural importance to native Hawaiians – the Honokahua burial site and Makaluapana Point; it's appropriate to keep a respectful distance from both.
+Nearby, the trail passes two sites of cultural importance to native Hawaiians – the Honokahua burial site and Makaluapuna Point; it's appropriate to keep a respectful distance from both.

 DT Fleming is a great spot for sunbathing, but the beach is also a favorite of wave riders, who come here to surf and bodyboard.
 The shore breaks can be rough, however, and injuries are not uncommon.
-There are lifeguards, restrooms and showers at the county-run park.

-Maluaka Beach
+10. Maluaka Beach

 Best for snorkeling and spotting green sea turtles

-With coral reefs and a soft beach, Maluaka Beach is a prime destination for snorkeling and sunbathing.
+With coral reefs and a soft beach, Malu’aka Beach is a prime destination for snorkeling and sunbathing.
 Protected from trade winds by Haleakalā volcano (and its national park), the water is calm, which is a boon to snorkelers and kayakers alike.
 Families with young children can set up near the sandy shallow areas of the beach for gentle snorkeling adventures.

 Green sea turtles, or honu, are frequently spotted near the shore at this lightly visited beach, which is also known as "Turtle Town."
 The coral is about 100 yards out from shore, and the best spots for snorkeling are at the southern end of the beach.
 Turtles graze their way along the coral banks and often swim near snorkelers.
 Remember not to touch or disturb them in any way.

-Hamoa Beach
+11. Hamoa Beach

 Best for imagining you're in the South Pacific